 - Rain gear

-- No alcohol or glass.
-No flasks or any container where alcohol can be added.
+- There is no alcohol or glass, no flasks, or containers where alcohol can be added.

 - No bikes

 - No skates, balloons, beach balls, or hula hoops

 - No selfie sticks

 - No drones

 Abbey Road on the River’s team reserves the right to refuse entry or deny items you may be carrying that are not on the list above.
 Please note: Prohibited items will NOT be stored.

 Now for some FAQs